South Korea Bucket List – the complete list of things worth doing

 Go for an afternoon tea

-The afternoon tea ceremony is not only popular in Great Britain, but you can also have an unforgettable experience in Seoul or Busan.
+The afternoon tea ceremony is popular in Great Britain but can also be unforgettable in Seoul or Busan.

 Most of the fancier hotels will offer afternoon tea sets that can be enjoyed in a luxurious setting.